 Relief from retroactivity.
-If a ruling or determination letter was issued in error or is no longer in accord with the holding of the IRS, and if section 7805(b) relief is granted, retroactivity of the revocation or modification ordinarily will be limited to a date not earlier than that on which the original ruling or determination letter was modified or revoked.
-For more information on requesting section 7805(b) relief, see Revenue Procedure 2003-4 (or later update).
+If a ruling or determination letter was issued in error or the IRS changed its position after issuing a letter or ruling, and if section 7805(b) relief is granted, retroactivity of the revocation or modification ordinarily will be limited to a date not earlier than that on which the original ruling or determination letter was modified or revoked.
+For more information on requesting section 7805(b) relief, see Revenue Procedure 2011-4, sec.
+13 (or later update).